An explanation of the key terms used in the Coinshift docs.

 A field that helps you classify a transaction and can be used to define the accounting treatment.

-Members of your organisation who are not signers on a Safe.
+Members are users of your organisation who are not signers on a Safe.
+Invite anyone to join the Safe as a Member with restricted access control.
 These users can create proposals and view reports, historical transactions, etc.

 Transactions stored on Coinshift infrastructure awaiting to be submitted to the blockchain.